Galactic contribution to the high-energy neutrino flux found in track-like IceCube events: Discussion

 \subsection{Estimate of the neutrino flux from the Galactic plane}

 Once the existence of the excess of high-energy neutrinos from the Galactic plane is established, it is interesting to estimate the corresponding Galactic neutrino flux.
-To do so, we need to make some assumptions, first of all with respect to the distribution of the excess in the sky.
-Figure~\ref{f:b-distr} visualizes the distributions in Galactic absolute latitudes $|b|$, comparing real events and events simulated under the null hypothesis.
+To do so, we need to make some assumptions, first of all with respect to the distribution of the excess in the sky. \autoref{f:b-distr} visualizes the distributions in Galactic absolute latitudes $|b|$, comparing real events and events simulated under the null hypothesis.
+The Kolmogorov-Smirnov (KS) probability that the observed and simulated events are drawn from the same underlying Galactic latitude distribution is $p_{\rm KS}\approx 7\times 10^{-4}$.
+KS test detects a wide range of possible differences in distributions, and is by necessity less sensitive to changes of the average value.

-Motivated by Fig.~\ref{f:b-distr}, we assume in our further estimates that the excess comes from the band $|b|\le 20^\circ$, where 32 of 70 events are observed while 18 are expected for an isotropic distribution.
-The 68\% binomial confidence interval for the excess is $13\pm4$ events.
-We stress that this assumption is used for interpretation only and does not affect the main result of the paper presented in Sec.~\ref{sec:analysis} and its statistical significance.
+Motivated by \autoref{f:b-distr}, we assume in our further estimates that the excess comes from the band $|b|\le 20^\circ$, where 32 of 70 events are observed while 18 are expected for an isotropic distribution.
+The 68\,\% binomial confidence interval for the excess is $13\pm4$ events.
+We stress that this assumption is used for interpretation only and does not affect the main result of the paper presented in \autoref{sec:analysis} and its statistical significance.
 A more detailed but model-dependent study should include modelling of the distribution by a sum of the assumed Galactic, extragalactic and background components with fitted coefficients, like it was done by \citet{ST-Gal} with early data.